All emergencies

 Check the alcohol laws of each place you plan to visit.

-It is illegal to import, possess or use e-cigarettes, vaporisers or their components, such as refills.
-Penalties include imprisonment.
+It's illegal to import, carry or use e-cigarettes, vapes or their parts, such as refills.
+You can be jailed.

 More information: